-Chase’s newest small biz credit card is called the Ink Plus® Business Card.
+One of Chase’s small biz credit cards is called the Ink Plus® Business Card.
 It turns out to be very similar to the Chase Ink Bold Business card, but with the important difference that the Ink Plus is a credit card where you can carry a balance and the Bold is a charge card that you must pay in full each month.
 See terms for pricing details.

-This means that the Ink Plus is a separate card with its own sign-up bonus, currently a limited-offer of 60,000 Ultimate Rewards points after your after spending $5,000 in the first 3 months your account is open.
+This means that the Ink Plus is a separate card with its own sign-up bonus, currently a 60,000 Ultimate Rewards points after your after spending $5,000 in the first 3 months your account is open.
 You can read about my Ink Bold bonus experience here.

 Ultimate Rewards points are very flexible: